Johnny Russell (footballer)

-Johnathon Simpson Snedden Russell (born 8 April 1990) is a Scottish professional footballer who plays as a winger for Real Salt Lake.
-He has previously played for Dundee United, Forfar Athletic, Raith Rovers, Derby County, and Sporting Kansas City.
+Johnathon Simpson Snedden Russell (born 8 April 1990) is a Scottish professional footballer who last played as a winger for club Dundee United.
+He has previously played for Forfar Athletic, Raith Rovers, Derby County, Sporting Kansas City, and Real Salt Lake.
 Russell represented Scotland at under-19 and under-21 level.
 He was first named in the Scotland squad in 2012, and made his full international debut in November 2014.
 Russell is the highest-scoring Scottish-born player in MLS history.

 Early life

-He was born Johnathon Simpson Snedden Russell in Glasgow, Coatbrige Summerlee Scotland.
+He was born Johnathon Simpson Snedden Russell in Glasgow, Scotland.
 He was interested in football during his childhood.
+Born to a split family in Glasgow, he chose to support Celtic FC, and continued attending many Celtic games throughout his professional career.